mivoq/speect/docs/source/api/c/engine/base/log/main.rst

 Logger Creators
 ===============

-Two basic loggers are provided, one logging to file and one to a console.
+Three loggers are provided, one logging to file, one to a console and a null logger.
+The loggers must be freed by first calling :c:func:`s_logger_destroy` to free any private data of the logger, and then a call to :c:macro:`S_FREE` to free the logger itself.

 .. doxybridge:: s_logger_file_new

 .. doxybridge:: s_logger_console_new

+.. doxybridge:: s_logger_null_new

 Standard Layout Format